The Xometry app works best with JavaScript enabled!

 2 parts/hr

-Blow Molding vs. Rotational Molding: Lead Cost Comparison
+Blow Molding vs. Rotational Molding: Comparison of Key Characteristics

-The initial tooling costs of blow molding are greater than those for rotational molding.
+Cost comparison: The initial tooling costs of blow molding are greater than those for rotational molding.
 However, in the long run, blow molding can save you up to 40%.
 This is especially true for high-output production lines that turn out more than 3,000 units per year.
-Blow molding tooling typically costs about $200,000 for the lifetime of the mold whereas upkeep and parts for rotational molding average $150,000 per year.

-Blow molding is a much faster process than rotational molding.
+Speed comparison: Blow molding is a much faster process than rotational molding.
 Cycle times for the former are often less than 1 minute, whereas rotomolding cycles can stretch past 30 minutes.
-Blow molding’s speed makes it far more energy- and time-efficient.
+Blow molding’s speed makes it far more energy and time efficient.

 1. Thermoforming: With thermoforming, a plastic sheet is heated until it is fully pliable, whereafter it is shaped around a single-sided mold and left to cool to the new shape.
 Thermoforming is similar to both blow molding and rotomolding in that all three processes involve heating the plastic.